Achyut21/Achyut21/README.md

 - 🔭 I’m currently working on developing full stacks projects.

-- 🌱 I’m interested in designing UI/UX for apps which I can implement in development phase.
+- 🌱 I’m interested in designing UI/UX for websites which I can implement in development phase.

 - 👯 I’m looking to collaborate with people of similar mind and work on some projects.

-- 💬 Ask me anything about Android, Data Structures, Algorithms, Database, and Backend related stuff.
+- 💬 Ask me anything about React, Next.js, Android, Data Structures, Algorithms, Database, and Backend related stuff.

 - 😄 Pronouns: His/He
 <br>